Chrysanthemum Care Plus Plant Decor Tips

 I know that many people struggle with keeping mums alive and looking their best through the season, so I’m sharing a few tips that have helped me keep these beauties thriving.

 You can start shopping for potted mums in late August, though I caution against it.
-It’s simply too hot for your potted mums to thrive outside.
+It’s simply too hot for your potted mums to thrive outside during this time!

 Instead, wait until the weather in your hardiness zone has cooled.
 These days, that means late September and October.